WinMerge/winmerge/readme.txt

 WinMerge\readme.txt

-Source code for the WinMerge program, its plugins, filters, setup program, and various utilities are all kept in the WinMerge module directory, in various subdirectories.
+Source code for the WinMerge program, its plugins, filters, setup program, and various utilities are all kept in various subfolders listet below.

-Generally, look for a file "readme.txt" to explain the purpose of a directory, and a file "Changes.txt" to hold the historical changelog; sometimes the "Changes.txt" file is located at a higher level -- eg, the WinMerge\Src\Changes.txt includes all changes to all subdirectories located under WinMerge\Src.
+Changelog file is in Docs/Users/ChangeLog.txt and it logs user-visible or otherwise significant changes.
+Subversion commit messages provide a detailed changelog for all the changes.
+Commit messages also have a SourceForge.net tracker number mentioned when the commit is related to one of the tracker items.

-Subdirectories include:
+Subfolders include:

  - Docs
-    both user and developer documentation, in different subdirectories
+    Both user and developer documentation, in different subdirectories.
+    Can be browsed by opening index.html in Docs folder.

  - Src
     source code to the WinMerge program itself